Lowlands

 Go Green!

-Good news - if you play from the green tees, the 6th tee box is about 80 yards forward from the blacks – and its location on the far left side of the fairway virtually eliminating your ball rolling across Marsh Bend Trail!
+Good news - if you play from the green tees, the 6th tee box is about 80 yards forward from the blacks – and its location on the far left side of the fairway eliminates any chance of rolling a ball across Marsh Bend Trail!
 Also, the second par four plays at just 200 yards downhill so you'll get to the green in no time!
 Have fun!

 What’s nearby?

 Have I mentioned Edna’s a few times?
 This great venue is just 9 iron away from the 9th green.
 But the hundreds of Villagers listening to music under the Live Oaks will not appreciate a ball landing in their drink!
 A bigger challenge is to find a parking place when good musicians are playing.
-You’ll find three food trucks and a great selection of beer and wine.
+The food trucks have been replaced by a permanent structure, but the food is the same - try the smash burger!
+There's also a great selection of beer and wine.
 If you played Lowlands better than bogey (38), then you owe yourself a more expensive craft beer.
 And there’s live music from 3-6 on weekdays and 12-3 & 4-7 on weekends.
 There is no place like it in The Villages – check it out: Edna's on the Green

 Photo Pass